sindaryn/datafi/README.md

      /* corresponds to @GetBy private String name; Returns a list of persons with the (same) given name */ public List<Person> getPersonsByName(String name){
-     return personDataManager.getBy(Person.class, "name", name).orElse(...);
+     return personDataManager.getBy("name", name).orElse(...);
      }

      //corresponds to @GetAllBy private Integer age;
      public List<Person> getAllPersonsByAge(List<Integer> ages){
-        return personDataManager.getAllBy(Person.class, "age", ages).orElse(...);
+        return personDataManager.getAllBy("age", ages).orElse(...);

      }

      //the following two methods correspond to @GetBy @GetAllBy private String address;
      public List<Person> getPersonsByAddress(String address){
-        return personDataManager.getBy(Person.class, "address", address).orElse(...);
+        return personDataManager.getBy("address", address).orElse(...);
      }

      public List<Person> getAllPersonsByAddressIn(List<String> addresses){
-        return personDataManager.getAllBy(Person.class, "address", addresses).orElse(...);
+        return personDataManager.getAllBy("address", addresses).orElse(...);
      }
 }
 ```
 #### @GetByUnique
 As can be observed, the return type of both of the previous methods is a list.
-That's because there is no gaurantee of uniqueness with regards to a field simply because it's been annotated with `@GetBy` and/or `@GetAllBy`.
+That's because there is no gaurantee of uniqueness with regards to a field simply because it's been annotated with `@GetBy` and / or `@GetAllBy`.
 This is where `@GetByUnique` differs; it takes a unique value argument, and returns a single corresponding entity.
 In order for this to be valid syntax, any field annotated with the `@GetByUnique` annotation must also be annotated with `@Column(unique = true)`.
 If a field is annotated with only `@GetByUnique` but not `@Column(unique = true)`, a compilation error will occur.
 The following is an illustrative example:
 ##### Domain model
 ```
 @Entity